 Lemons will last longer in the refrigerator as opposed to on the counter.
 A lemon will stay fresh for about one to two weeks on the counter.
 In the refrigerator, a lemon can stay fresh and edible for about two weeks.
 In resealable plastic lemon can last for six weeks in the refrigerator.

-Everyone is different, some people eat, drink, or use many lemons while others rarely use them 1.
-So, when it comes to storing them, you need to know which is best for you.
-There are pros and cons to all types of storage.
-There are also a few things you should know 2 which will make your lemons last longer in the refrigerator, let’s get into it.
+There are pros and cons to all types of lemon storage.
+There are also a few things you should know which will make them last longer in the refrigerator, let’s get into it.

 Storing Your Lemons In The Refrigerator Vs The Counter